3 Things You Can’t Forgive in a Relationship

 But you might be saying, “Well, her situation is different than mine.”

 That’s how Rachel felt too.
 She also felt very oppressed, so verbally and emotionally abused that she had a getaway fund, a secret stash of money she was planning to use to leave her husband.
-But instead of escaping, she invested the money in Relationship Coach Training, and today she is feeling happy and emotionally safe in that marriage to the very same man.
+But instead of escaping, she invested the money in Relationship Coach Certification, and today she is feeling happy and emotionally safe in that marriage to the very same man.
 She chose the third way.

 There are many, many more stories of women in unforgivable situations who found that this third way was also the best way to make themselves safe.